-The Lonesome Dove miniseries rolled into town in 1985, when I was eleven years old.
-Back in the before-times of the mid-Eighties, computers were clunky green-screened things known to your serious nerd variety, and the television was the center of the household.
-We built cabinets around our televisions, we kept drawers underneath it, in case anything important fell out.
+The Lonesome Dove miniseries rolled into town in 1989, when I was fourteen years old.* Back in the before-times of the late Eighties, computers were clunky green-screened things known to your serious nerd variety, and the television was the center of the household.
+We built cabinets around our televisions, we kept drawers underneath it, in case anything fell out.
 The televisions were enormous and wide as fish tanks (people actually turned them into fish tanks).
-There were only three channels, so if you didn’t like what was on, you could suck it.
+There were really only three channels, so if you didn’t like what was on, you could suck it.
 But most of the time, you did love what was on, because television was designed for mass consumption and maximum pleasure.The funniest comebacks, the most satisfying storylines, the most attractive humans.
 And onto this pasture, the Lonesome Dove mini-series galloped, with its squinting cowboys and pretty supporting females, and everybody in my affluent Dallas school was watching it — except for me.

 I was a TV junkie, but I did not watch Lonesome Dove, and I’m not sure why.
 Kids at school enjoyed it with their parents, cross-generational bonding over a mythic landscape, but my parents were Philadelphia do-gooders transplanted to north central Texas, and they had little interest in Texas Rangers and dusty Western romance.
 My mother thought television rotted your brain (which is probably why I coveted it so much).
 I remember getting grumpy over that show, because people raved about it for years, like a party to which I had not been invited, but the party kept recurring.
-By thirteen, I was babysitting in other people’s big two-story homes, and I spotted VHS cassettes of the mini-series lining their shelves.
+I babysat in other people’s big two-story homes, and I spotted VHS cassettes of the mini-series lining their shelves.
 I had no interest.
-I was obsessed with the TV show Fame, until I became obsessed with the TV show 21 Jump Street.
+I’d been obsessed with the TV show Fame, until I became obsessed with the TV show 21 Jump Street.
 Talented kids at a New York magnet school, undercover cops at a Vancouver high school.
 Just the thought of grizzled old men in cowboy hats made me yawn.

 In my twenties, I learned the name of the author of Lonesome Dove, which apparently began its life as a novel.
 Larry McMurtry.
 At the alternative paper in Austin where music and movies and books were sacred texts, people had a respect and even reverence for the guy, although it was easy to skate by without ever reading him, the way you can get an English degree these days (PhD probably) without reading Steinbeck.
 It just doesn’t come up.

-I was in my early forties when I read Lonesome Dove on a friend’s recommendation.
+I was in my early forties when I read Lonesome Dove on a very close friend’s recommendation.
 Actually I watched the mini-series first, which held up powerfully well, despite some questionable mid-Eighties special effects, and it’s a sign of tremendous storytelling that after experiencing six-plus hours of drama on the trail from South Texas to Montana, I only wanted to take the trip again.
 I read the nine-hundred-page novel on a family trip to Scotland and then Finland, and I was so enthralled by the experience that I kept taking pictures of the book in various locations, posing it like the child or the boyfriend I did not have.

 It’s a mystery why we fall in love with some stories and not others.
 I can’t tell you the number of much-beloved, critically acclaimed books and TV shows I start and never finish.
 I just don’t care.
 I don’t need to take that trip, which is not a judgment on the creator but an expression of something I’m looking for and cannot find.